 We can answer your questions pertaining to pond design, habitat enhancement, fish stocking, vegetation management, aeration systems, and maintenance programs.
 We will then prepare estimates for any proposed projects without cost or obligation.
 In some cases a mileage charge would apply, but this fee will be determined and agreed upon prior to the consultation.

-Maintaining good water quality is one of the most critical aspects of lake management.
+Maintaining good water quality is one of the most critical aspects of pond and lake management in Texas.
 Poor water quality can lead to unsightly algae blooms, foul odors, reduced fish growth and ultimately a total fish kill.
 We have several options to consider to improve water quality.
 Water quality maintenance will include monthly measurements and reports of pH, alkalinity, hardness, and dissolved oxygen levels.
 We will develop a plan dependent on those parameters and may employ such methods as adding aeration and bacterial treatments to help process excess nutrients or use pond dye to deter algae growth.
 If a pond has a suspended clay problem, we would use gypsum to help it clear and become more productive for fish.
 If the pond has a low pH, we would add agricultural limestone to shift the pH levels up.

 Choosing to fertilize is one of the best investments you can make to improve fishing quality in your pond.
 A fertilized pond can produce three to four times as many pounds of fish per acre each year than a non-fertilized pond.
 The components in pond fertilizer stimulate the food chain from the bottom up.
 In ponds, phytoplankton represents the very base of the food chain.
 In terms of fish production, a healthy plankton “bloom” translates into more, bigger, and healthier fish.